 Contact the Assembly Procedure Office on 03 9651 8563 if you are preparing a report for tabling which, you believe, needs protection.

 Agencies and departments must provide hard copies of the document, along with a letter from the relevant minister asking for tabling.
 For some reports the Parliament also needs an electronic copy.

-For delivery cut-off times and other details, call the Legislative Assembly Procedure Office on 03 9651 8563.
+For delivery cut-off times and other details, see guides for departments or call the Legislative Assembly Procedure Office on 03 9651 8563.

 Tabling takes place when the Legislative Assembly deals with administrative matters, known as formal business.
 Wednesdays and Thursdays start with formal business.
 On a Tuesday, the Assembly starts with question time, and then deals with formal business.

 Most of the documents must be tabled to comply with the law.
 The Clerk tables these documents by presenting the documents and announcing details to the Chamber.